RobertSzulc/Mr-Buggy-7/README.md

 # Mr-Buggy-7
-Repozytorium zawiera Testy funkcjonalności oraz API aplikacji Mr Buggy 7.
+This repository contains Functionality and API tests of Mr Buggy 7 application.

-W folderze testy API znajduje się:
+The API tests catalog contains:
-- Kolekcja testów z Postman
+- A collection of tests from Postman
-- Plik z zmiennymi z Postman
+- A file with variables from Postman

-Do uruchmienia w Postman lub Newman
+To be run in Postman or Newman

-W folderze TestLink Reports znajdują się:
+In the TestLink Reports folder there are:
-- Raport zawierający wykonanie przypadków testowych oraz plan testów
+- A report containing the execution of the test cases and the test plan
-- Raport zawierający wyniki przeprowadzonych testów
+- A report containing the results of the tests performed
-- Załącznik .png do zgłoszonego błędu
+- A .png attachment to the reported bug